magwenelab/WeavePop/README.md

 ## Testing

 To test the installation of FungalPop, run it with the included test dataset.
-The only file needed that we didn't provide is the RepBase database See the Configuration and Input sections bellow and **run the testing when you have the RepBase database in the file `config/RepBase.fasta`**.
+The only file needed that we didn't provide is the RepBase database.
+See the Configuration and Input sections bellow and **run the testing when you have the RepBase database in the file `config/RepBase.fasta`**.

 ```